SciML/Catalyst.jl/docs/src/intro_to_catalyst/catalyst_for_new_julia_users.md

 end
 ```

-For more information on how to use the Catalyst model creator, please read [the corresponding documentation](https://docs.sciml.ai/Catalyst/stable/tutorials/dsl/).
+For more information on how to use the Catalyst model creator (also known as the Catalyst DSL), please read [the corresponding documentation](https://docs.sciml.ai/Catalyst/stable/tutorials/dsl/).

 Next, we wish to simulate our model.
 To do this, we need to provide some additional information to the simulator.
 This is
 * The initial condition.
-That is the concentration or number of each species at the start of the simulation.
+That is, the concentration or numbers of each species at the start of the simulation.
 * The timespan.
 That is, the timeframe over which we wish to run the simulation.
 * The parameter values.
 That is, the values of the model's parameters for this simulation.

 The initial condition is given as a *Vector*.
 This is a type which collects several different values.
 To declare a vector, the values are specific within brackets, `[]`, and separated by `,`.
 Since we only have one species, the vector holds a single element.
 In this element, we set the value of *X* using the `:X => 1.0` syntax.
-Here, we first denote the name of the species, with a `:` pre-appended.
-Next follows `=>` and then the value of *X*.
+Here, we first denote the name of the species (with a `:` pre-appended), next follows a `=>` and then the value of *X*.
 Since we wish to simulate the *concentration* of X over time, we will let the initial condition be decimal valued.
 ```@example ex1
 u0 = [:X => 1.0]
 ```